yousef980/water-treatment-labs/08-microbiology-surface-hygiene/README.md

 The air test established a baseline environmental microbial load of 9 CFU/10 min.
 The fingerprint test provided a clear visual comparison: the "unclean" finger showed high microbial density, while the "disinfected" finger confirmed the efficacy of our hygiene protocol.

 ## Conclusion
-This TP illustrates the critical importance of aseptic technique in laboratory environments.
+This lab report illustrates the critical importance of aseptic technique in laboratory environments.
 The results confirm that hand hygiene is a vital barrier against cross-contamination, a fundamental principle for any environmental engineering laboratory.